-Results indicate that the nearshore waters of the estuary as a whole were in good-fair condition (B/C) during 2018, consistent with the overall trend since 2011 (Fig. 8).
-Similarly, the mean offshore FCI score for the estuary as a whole indicated fair-good (C/B) offshore condition during 2018 (Fig. 9), reflecting the lack of any widespread or severe hypoxia during this year's monitoring period.
-The offshore condition in 2018 represents an increase from the last two years, and particularly from 2017.
-It is important to note that the condition of the estuary in 2017 was impacted markedly by unusually high river flows in summer of that year, which caused significant declines in salinities throughout much of the system, followed by the development of highly stratified and low oxygen conditions that moved upstream during autumn (Hallett 2017).
+Results indicate that the nearshore waters of the estuary as a whole were in fair condition (C) during 2019, consistent with the overall trend since 2011 (Fig. 8).
+Similarly, the mean offshore FCI score for the estuary as a whole indicated fair offshore condition during 2019 (Fig. 9), reflecting the lack of any widespread or severe hypoxia during this year's monitoring period.